pivotal/docs-tap/getting-started.md

 * [Service API Projection (Experimental)](https://docs.vmware.com/en/Services-Toolkit-for-VMware-Tanzu/0.5/services-toolkit-0-5/GUID-api_projection_and_resource_replication-terminology_and_apis.html)
 * [Service Resource Replication (Experimental)](https://docs.vmware.com/en/Services-Toolkit-for-VMware-Tanzu/0.5/services-toolkit-0-5/GUID-api_projection_and_resource_replication-terminology_and_apis.html)

-Each component has value on its own, however the most powerful and valuable use cases are unlocked by combining them.
-For detailed information about each of the Services Toolkit components, including the use cases they unlock and the API reference guides, see the [Services Toolkit documentation](https://docs.vmware.com/en/Services-Toolkit-for-VMware-Tanzu/0.4/services-toolkit-0-4/GUID-overview.html).
+Each component has its value, however the best use cases are unlocked by combining multiple components.
+For detailed information about each of the Services Toolkit components, including the use cases and the API reference guides, see the [Services Toolkit documentation](https://docs.vmware.com/en/Services-Toolkit-for-VMware-Tanzu/0.4/services-toolkit-0-4/GUID-overview.html).

 Within the context of Tanzu Application Platform, one of the most important use cases is binding an application workload to a backing service such as a PostgreSQL database or a RabbitMQ queue.
+This leads to a powerful user experience for working with backing services as part of the development life cycle.

-This use case is made possible by the [Service Binding Specification](https://github.com/servicebinding/spec) for Kubernetes.
+**Note:** The [Service Binding Specification](https://github.com/servicebinding/spec) for Kubernetes is required in this use case.
-Any service that adheres to the [Provisioned Service](https://github.com/servicebinding/spec#provisioned-service) part of the specification is automatically compatible with Tanzu Application Platform.
+**Note:** Any service that adheres to the [Provisioned Service](https://github.com/servicebinding/spec#provisioned-service) in the specification is compatible with Tanzu Application Platform.

-This leads to a simple, but powerful, first-class user experience for working with backing services as part of the development life cycle.
-Below we expand on the first two use cases listed above.

 <!-- * [Use Case 1 - **Binding an App Workload to a Service Resource**](#services-journey-use-case-1)
 * [Use Case 2 - **Binding an App Workload to a Service Resource across multiple clusters**](#services-journey-use-case-2)
 * [Use Case 3 - **Binding an App Workload directly to a Secret (support for external services)**](#services-journey-use-case-3) -->

-In order to demonstrate how Application Teams can discover, provision and bind to services in Tanzu Application Platform, we first need to install a service along with a few supporting resources to make it discoverable.
-This setup is typically performed by the role of the Service Operator.

 ### Setup

+To demonstrate how Application Teams can discover, provision, and bind to services in Tanzu Application Platform, VMware requires to first install a service and a few supporting resources.
+This setup is typically performed by the Service Operator.

-Follow the steps below to install RabbitMQ Operator, create the necessary RBAC, and create a Services Toolkit resource called `ClusterResource` for RabbitmqCluster so that app teams can discover it.
+Follow the steps below to install RabbitMQ Operator, create the necessary RBAC, and create a Services Toolkit resource called `ClusterResource` for RabbitmqCluster so that Application Teams can discover it.

 1. Install RabbitMQ Operator which provides a RabbitmqCluster API Kind on the rabbitmq.com/v1beta1 API Group/Version.